suranc/swgemu-dev-environment/README.md

 To build `Core3`, run `./build.sh`.
 Only changes in the `Core3` directory will be built after the first compile.
 So subsequent runs to incorporate your changes are fast.

+You can also run `./refresh.sh` to compile and restart in one shot.

 # Run

-To run your latest build, run `./run.sh`
+To run your latest build, run `./start.sh`

+# Stop

+To stop the running instance, run `./stop.sh`